jtravan3/git-practice/README.md

 ![Git Preferences](images/git_preferences.png)

 4.)
 Install maven 3.6.0 and Java JDK 11.
 JDK located at [https://openjdk.java.net/install/](https://openjdk.java.net/install/).
 If you have a Mac you can use `brew`.
+If you don't want to install Maven you can use the `./mvnw` wrapper command instead.

 ```bash
 brew install maven